RocFang/nginx-rtmp-module-wiki-ZH/Getting-started-with-nginx-rtmp.md

     make
     make install

-To build with HLS support follow [this](https://github.com/arut/nginx-rtmp-module/wiki/Building-nginx-rtmp-with-HLS-support) guide.

 ## Set up live streaming

 To set up RTMP support you need to add `rtmp{}` section to `nginx.conf` (can be found in PREFIX/conf/nginx.conf).
 Stock `nginx.conf` contains only `http{}` section.